Becoming a travel agent seems like a fun and easy way to earn a living.

-A capable travel agent coordinates detailed overland schedules, creates workable travel itineraries, evaluates the functionality of domestic and international travel plans, monitors local conditions overseas, develops value-based travel budgets, ferrets out special deals and trip enhancing programs, creates and coordinates specialty travel programs, and teaches you more than you ever hoped to know about planning a trip abroad.
+A capable travel agent coordinates detailed overland schedules, creates workable travel itineraries - both domestic and international, evaluates the functionality travel plans, monitors local conditions at home and abroad, develops value-based travel budgets, ferrets out special deals and trip-enhancing programs, creates and coordinates specialty travel programs, and teaches you more than you ever hoped to know about planning a trip abroad.

 Only with the breadth of knowledge that comes from experience, longevity, industry access, and personal experience, is it possible to be successful as a travel agent and grow repeat customers, who trust you with their money, their time, and their travel dreams.